Dominican Air Force: History

 The Air Force underwent several name changes during the 1950s, being known as the Dominican Military Aviation during 1952–55 and 1957–62 and as the Dominican Air Force during 1955–57.
 In 1962 it again became known as the Dominican Air Force, the name is still in use today.

-In 1952, 25 Vampires and 32 North American P-51D were bought from Sweden but similar purchases from Canada and Japan were again blocked by the United States.
+In 1952, 25 Vampires and 32 North American P-51Ds were bought from Sweden but similar purchases from Canada and Japan were again blocked by the United States.
 By 1956 the Dominican Air Force had about 240 aircraft.
-During the next years most of the post-war equipment was at the end of its useful life.
+During the next few years most of the post-war equipment was at the end of its useful life.
 After the assassination of President Trujillo in 1961 funds for the Air Force decreased and in 1963 the Air Force had only 110 aircraft.

 During the next 15 years the number of aircraft in the Air Force declined again and only second-line material, such as training aircraft or helicopters, were acquired.
 In the early 1980s the Dominican Air Force had about 80 aircraft in five operational squadrons with most of the aircraft and helicopters operating out of San Isidro Air Base in Santo Domingo.

-On 22 September 1998 Hurricane George struck San Isidro, the main air force base, and destroyed one hangar and severely damaged another, destroying the aircraft in both hangars.
-After this new aircraft entered service, including eight ENAER T-35 Pilláns delivered in November 1999-January 2000.
+On 22 September 1998 Hurricane Georges struck San Isidro, the main air force base, and destroyed one hangar and severely damaged another, destroying the aircraft in both hangars.
+After this, new aircraft entered service, including eight ENAER T-35 Pilláns delivered in November 1999-January 2000.
 During the same period three CASA 212-400 transport planes were ordered.